 We know that our fans have lots of questions about attending the Air Show.
 We have tried to summarize our most common questions into this Frequently Asked Questions (FAQ) page to make it as easy as possible for you to get the answers you are looking for.
 Simply click on the question you would like to see the answer for and it will appear.

 Yes, there will be several static aircraft at the Show.
 We are working constantly to bring a great selection of aircraft for you to see.
 We have invitations out to military squadrons and civilian organizations across the Atlantic Provinces, Canada and beyond.
 Click here to see the list of invited static aircraft and their latest attendance status.
-Please note these lists will likely change quite often through the months and weeks preceeding the Show.
+Please note these lists will likely change quite often through the months and weeks preceding the Show.

 "Be a part of history" by visiting the Atlantic Canadian Living History Association encampment.
+Come see the John S. Hart ¾ scale Spitfire and learn about the fascinating military history in the region.

 Click here to view the proposed schedule for the week of the Air Show.